aleksibovellan/wazuh-alerts-to-signal/README.md

 1. Use browser to open Signal's CAPTCHA generator (https://signalcaptchas.org/registration/generate).
 2. Copy the CAPTCHA URL link from the resulted "Continue/Login" button in your browser.
-3. Paste it into below command to start phone number registration process for the Signal-CLI:
+3. Paste the resulted URL into below command to start phone number registration process for the Signal-CLI:

 ```bash
 signal-cli -a +44XXXXXXXXXXX register --captcha "signalcaptcha://..."
 ```

 4. Then check the phone number for received SMS verification code.
-5. Use the SMS verification code:
+5. Use the SMS verification code like below, and Signal-CLI should be accepted to work for that specific phone number:

 ```bash
 signal-cli -a +44XXXXXXXXXXX verify SMS-CODE
 ```

-## Signal Account Setup (Mobile App)
+## Signal Account Setup (in Mobile App)

 1. Install Signal on a mobile phone, and login/register the device for that Signal account, as it usually automatically guides through.
 2. Verify the phone number if needed, or otherwise - if so guided - ensure that the mobile device Signal login/registration is completed.
-3. Create 3 Signal groups named:
+3. Create 3 x Signal groups named:

    * Wazuh General Alerts
    * Wazuh Portscans
    * Wazuh Login Alerts

-> Important: The Signal mobile app must be fully registered/logged in **before** starting the next linking process (Signal-CLI & Signal mobile app), or the following QR image reading will not go through.
+> Important: The Signal mobile app must be fully registered/logged in **before** starting the next linking process between Signal-CLI and Signal mobile app, or the following QR image reading will not go through.

 ## Link Signal-CLI to Mobile App